High School Wall of Honor

 according to service enlistment."

-Records contain information on more than nine million indivdual enlistments.
+on more than nine million indivdual enlistments.
 These records

-cemeteries that serve as the final resting places for almost 125,000 American war dead.
+as the final resting places for almost 125,000 American war dead.

-The serviceman and women are either buried at these cemeteries or their
+The serviceman and women are either buried at these cemeteries

 (5) Korean War information was obtained from the Records on Military